New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 Prediction Markets in New Jersey: Federal Authority vs. State Oversight

-Prediction markets occupy a uniquely complex legal space in New Jersey.
-While the state has aggressively moved to shut down unregulated gambling products, as demonstrated by the sweepstakes casino ban, federal court rulings have protected platforms like Kalshi from state enforcement actions, creating an unusual jurisdictional standoff.
+Prediction markets occupy a complex legal space in New Jersey.
+While the state has aggressively moved to shut down unregulated gambling products, federal court rulings have protected platforms like Kalshi from state enforcement actions, creating an unusual jurisdictional standoff.

 Legal Status of Prediction Markets in New Jersey